capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

 ## Configure the CLI and log in to Cape

-Open a new terminal, and run the following commands:
+Open a new terminal or PowerShell window, and run the following commands.
+If you used a port other than `8080` when setting up Cape Coordinator, make sure to use your port number.

 ```shell
 # Configure the Cape CLI